 - When the bacon becomes crispy and has rendered its fat, remove it from the pan and set aside on paper towels to drain, leaving the bacon grease in the pan.

-- Increase the heat to high and add the vegetables to the bacon grease with a slotted spoon so as not to include any of the liquid that has accumulated in the bowl. (see Notes)
+- Increase the heat to high under the skillet.
+When the pan is hot, add the vegetables to the bacon grease with a slotted spoon so as not to include any of the liquid that has accumulated in the bowl. (see Notes)

 - Allow the vegetables to start to brown slightly on the edges before you shake or stir.